Abdulrhman567/MCQ-Langchain-App/README.md

 ## Finally
 This project is a lot of fun to play around with I would give it a try if I were you
 ### Links
-You can find the code for this project in this link on github - <a href="https://github.com/Abdulrhman567/MCQ-Langchain-App"></a>
+You can find the code for this project in this link on my github [Visit My Github](https://github.com/Abdulrhman567/MCQ-Langchain-App)
+-